bazelbuild/examples/cpp-tutorial/stage2/README.md

 )
 ```

-To build this example you use (notice that 3 slashes are required in windows)
+To build this example you use
 ```
 bazel build //main:hello-world
 ```